SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 3.2.5 Use Redis Key Store

-Once this has been setup, the keys used by the DataProtection framework will be stored in the bound Redis Cloud Foundry service.
-There is nothing more that you need to do.
+Once the Redis Key Store has been set up, the keys used by the `DataProtection` framework are stored in the bound Redis Cloud Foundry service.
+You need not do more.

 # 4.0 CredHub API Client

-[CredHub](https://github.com/cloudfoundry-incubator/credhub) manages credentials like passwords, certificates, certificate authorities, ssh keys, rsa keys and arbitrary values.
-Steeltoe provides the `CredHubBase` library for interacting with the [CredHub API](https://credhub-api.cfapps.io/) and the `CredHubCore` library for making that client library simpler to use in ASP.NET Core applications.
-Cloud Foundry is not _required_ for the CredHub server or client, but will be used in this documentation as the hosting environment.
+[CredHub](https://github.com/cloudfoundry-incubator/credhub) manages credentials such as  passwords, certificates, certificate authorities, ssh keys, rsa keys, and other arbitrary values.
+Steeltoe provides the `CredHubBase` library for interacting with the [CredHub API](https://credhub-api.cfapps.io/) and provides the `CredHubCore` library for making that client library simpler to use in ASP.NET Core applications.
+Cloud Foundry is not required for the CredHub server or client but is used in this documentation as the hosting environment.
 You may wish to review the documentation for [CredHub on PCF](https://docs.pivotal.io/pivotalcf/2-0/credhub/).

-> WARNING: As of this writing, CredHub is not approved for general use in all applications; you are encouraged to check if your use case is currently supported by CredHub before getting too involved.
+>WARNING: As of this writing, CredHub is not approved for general use in all applications.
+We encourage you to check whether your use case is currently supported by CredHub before getting too involved.

 ## 4.1 Quick Start

-This quick start uses an ASP.NET Core application to illustrate how to use CredHub for storing, reading, updating, deleting, generating, regenerating and interpolating credentials.
-This application assumes that a CredHub server will be accessible at <https://credhub.service.cf.internal:8844>, which is the default address and port for a CredHub server running in Pivotal Cloud Foundry 2.0.
-This address is not accessible from outside of Cloud Foundry, and can be overridden with [CredHubClient settings](#4-2-2-configure-settings) as needed.
+This quick start uses an ASP.NET Core application to show how to use CredHub for storing, reading, updating, deleting, generating, regenerating, and interpolating credentials.
+This application assumes that a CredHub server is accessible at <https://credhub.service.cf.internal:8844>, which is the default address and port for a CredHub server running in Pivotal Cloud Foundry 2.0.
+This address is not accessible from outside of Cloud Foundry and can be overridden with [CredHubClient settings](#4-2-2-configure-settings) as needed.

 ### 4.1.1 Locate Sample

+To get started, change directory to where the samples are stored, as follows:

 ```bash
 > cd Samples/Security/src/CredHubDemo
 ```

-### 4.1.2 Publish and Push Sample, observe logs
+### 4.1.2 Publish and Push Sample

 See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.
 Optionally use the `cf logs` command to see log output.

-### 4.1.3 What to expect
+### 4.1.3 Observe Logs

+You can use the `cf logs` command to see log output.

+### 4.1.4 View Results

-At this point the app is up and running.
-Bring up the home page of the app and you should see something like the following:
+At this point the application is running.
+Bring up the home page of the application and you should see something resembling the following:

 ```text
 Created credential: